elixir-cloud-aai/TESK/documentation/local_ftp.md

 - If the workflow uses FTP inputs, adjust them, so they point to existing files on your FTP server.

-For example in the cwl-example-workflows/hashsplitter-test.yml make the following changes and also make sure the input.txt file is present in the /home/tesk/ folder.
+For example in the `hashsplitter-test.yml` from the workflow above make the following changes and also make sure the input.txt file has been uploaded to your FTP.
 ```
 input:
   class: File
   path: ftp://ftp/home/tesk/input.txt
 ```